Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: RESULTS

 To assess the effectiveness of the PoP profiling and ISL estimation model, we utilize the real-world measurements from Starlink POPs presented in Table~\ref{tab:starlink_dishes}.
 Figure~\ref{fig:EstimationErrorCompare} shows the cumulative distribution function (CDF) of the mean absolute error between the predicted and observed packet loss rates across all PoPs.
 The SSU model achieves a median error of 0.52\% in terms of loss rate, with the error at the 90th percentile being 0.74\%.
 This small mean absolute error suggests that the data rate prediction is unlikely to deviate significantly between different configurations.
 In comparison, the regression predictor results in a median error of 1.3\% (with a 90th percentile error of 1.68\%), which is roughly twice as high.
 This discrepancy is likely due to the regression predictor's design, which focuses on statistical summaries without accounting for the granular variations caused by specific PoP characteristics and route components, such as detailed weather fluctuations.

-How do these packet loss rate errors affect data rates?
-To explore this, we convert the predicted packet loss rates by both SSU and regression predictor into their corresponding subscribed data rates according to the service tiers.
+To explore the impact of packet loss rate error on data rates, we convert the predicted packet loss rates by both SSU and regression predictor into their corresponding subscribed data rates according to the service tiers.
 Table~\ref{tab:DataRateError} reports the results.
 Two important observations arise from this table: firstly, SSU consistently outperforms the regression predictor by a considerable margin; secondly, some PoPs exhibit higher profiling errors than others, primarily due to limited data availability.
 For example, the PoP associated with the Seychelles dish was rerouted from Lagos to Frankfurt on Dec.
 08, 2023, reducing the amount of usable data for Lagos.
 These results indicate that the SSU route estimation model provides a more accurate data rate prediction, highlighting its potential as a reliable foundation for SSU.

 To gain insights into POP profiles, we examine two metrics that influence data transfer: packet loss rate and packet transfer delay.
 Figure~\ref{fig:PoPDataLossRateCDF} presents the CDF of mean packet loss rates for five PoPs in two months.
-New York and Frankfurt exhibit lower packet loss rates, indicating more reliable data transmission, whereas Lagos shows higher loss probabilities, emphasizing the impact of regional network stability.
-Figure~\ref{fig:DelayProfilePoPs} illustrates the CDF of packet transfer delay across seven PoPs, showing the variation across different locations.
+New York and Frankfurt exhibit lower packet loss rates, indicating more reliable data transmission, whereas Lagos shows higher loss rates, emphasizing the impact of regional network stability.
+Figure~\ref{fig:DelayProfilePoPs} plots the CDF of packet transfer delay across seven PoPs, showing the variation across different locations.
 Locations like Frankfurt and Seattle demonstrate lower delays compared to Lagos and Dallas, which have higher latency and greater variability.
 This highlights how geographical and infrastructural factors affect transfer performance.
 Note that the performance of a PoP can vary significantly under different weather conditions.
 For instance, the elevated delay observed in Chicago may be attributed to increased cloud cover and snowfall during the measurement period (i.e., December and January).
 To further investigate weather-induced performance degradation, we compare the loss rates under clear conditions versus high cloud and rain scenarios.
 As shown in Figure~\ref{fig:LossSeattleWeather}, the loss rate of Seattle PoP under high cloud/rain conditions exhibits a relative increase of 36.44\%.